 Whole Wheat and Barley Ranger Cookies are Ranger Cookies are made with a combination of barley flour and whole wheat pastry flour.
 The mix of flours adds a bit of nutrition and gives the cookies just hint of wheat flavor plus a texture that’s kind of crispy on the outside and chewy in the middle.

 I linked to the Bob’s brand of barley flour, but any brand will do or if you have a Nutrimill, you can just grind up some barley.
 Barley has kind of a sweet, malt-y flavor to it, which is one of the reasons I go out of my way to buy it.
 It’s just a fun flour to play with.

-One last note, the reason I put the brand name by the pastry flour was because I’ve been using Hodgson Mill and I notice it’s heavier than some other whole wheat pastry flours3/4 cup weighed 3 oz, where some brands of pastry flour weigh only 3 oz.
+The brand of pastry flour I’ve been using lately is Hodgson Mill, and it seems to be heavier than some other whole wheat pastry flours.
+A 3/4 cup measure weighs 3.5 oz, whereas some brands of pastry flour weigh only 3 oz per 3/4 cup.
 If you’re using a different brand, just make sure to weigh out 3.5 oz and you should be fine.
-Also, if you have a scale it’s a good idea to weigh the barley flour.

 - 1/2 cup barley flour (1 oz)

 - 1/4 teaspoon salt plus an extra tiny pinch